 Also Read: Car Care on a Budget: Our Top Tips

 Cleaning electrical connections in a car is essential to maintain proper functionality and prevent issues caused by corrosion or poor conductivity.
+These connection are usually between battery, alternator, and ECU.
 Here’s a step-by-step guide on how to clean electrical connections in your car:

 Note: Before working on any electrical connections, disconnect the negative terminal of the car’s battery to ensure safety.